ds-wizard/guide/docs/application/administration/settings/user-interface/index.rst

 User Interface Settings
 ***********************

-User Interface (UI) settings allow us to manage how the DSW instance looks like: styling, titles, or the dashboard shown when user logs information.
+User Interface (UI) settings allow us to manage how the |project_name| instance looks like: styling, titles, or the dashboard shown when user logs information.

 ----